thassis/vue-beautiful-chat/README.md

 # vue-beautiful-chat

+This repository was forked to change UserList and show it first.

 `vue-beautiful-chat` provides an intercom-like chat window that can be included easily in any project for free.
 It provides no messaging facilities, only the view component.

 `vue-beautiful-chat` is porting to vue of `react-beautiful-chat` (which you can find [here](https://github.com/mattmezza/react-beautiful-chat))